zedlopez/ifm/Writing with Inform.md

 The only way to thoroughly test a work of IF is to run a complete solution through it, and carefully check the resulting transcript of dialogue.
 But most works of interactive fiction contain occasional vignettes, either in terms of short scenes of narrative, or in the behaviour of particular things or rooms.
 The examples in the documentation are like this: in almost every example, typing ``TEST ME`` puts the story through its paces.

-Solutions or sequences for testing ("scripts") can be defined with sentences like so:
+Tests work through a script of commands, set up like so:

 	Test balloon with "get balloon / blow balloon / drop balloon".

 This has no effect on the design itself, but ensures that when the story is played, typing ``TEST BALLOON`` will run through the given three commands in sequence, as if we had typed ``GET BALLOON`` and then ``BLOW BALLOON`` and then ``DROP BALLOON``.

-The name for the test (balloon in this example) has to be a single word.
+The name for the test (`balloon` in this example) has to be a single word.
 Typing just ``TEST`` at the story prompt gives a list of all the test scripts known to the story.
 Test scripts can make use of each other, for instance:

 	Test all with "test balloon / test door".